sarifeenah/BigFoot/README.md

 # Full Moon Light
 The highest recorded value in the data set, is 1.

-On the 4,395th day of the data set, we find the single sighting to have occured during a full moon We know it was a full moon because the fractional moon light value was recorded as 1.
-1 is the highest possible value which only happens under the conditions of a full moon.
+On the 4,395th day of the data set, we find the single sighting to have occured during a full moon.
+> We know it was a full moon because the fractional moon light value was recorded as 1, and 1 is the highest possible value which only happens under the conditions of a full moon.
+>
 The sighting took place downriver of Telogia Creek in Wakulla County, Florida.
 It's interesting to note even though there was a full moon that winter night, there was 98% cloud cover.